It wasn’t windy, but it was hot as hell.

-The postcard I got was a print of a Matisse that reminded me of Martinique – the island where we met – and the style is similar to that of the art Tom used to do (2 years later and I find out the guy is artistic?
+The postcard I got was a print of a Matisse that reminded me of Martinique – the island where we met – and the style is similar to that of the art my partner used to do (2 years later and I find out the guy is artistic?
 Jeez.)

 On the way out, Ace was still on his corner, fundraising (read: chatting up the ladies).
 We stopped to talk again.
 I pointed out his Trayvon Martin button—the verdict had come out a few days earlier.

 “Don’t even talk to me about that right now.”
 Fair enough.

 He told me that he would like to be able to control time: to stop or adjust it, like we do at daylight savings.